Setup Project#

 To upload annotations to platform:

 This will try uploading to the project all the JSON files in the folder that have "<image_name>.json" postfix.
-For pixel projects JSON files should be named "<image_name>___pixel.json" and also for each JSON a mask image file should be present with the name "<image_name>___save.png".
 Image with <image_name> should already be present in the project for the upload to work.

 Exporting projects#